Right to be forgotten: South Korea

-In May 2016, South Korea's Communications Commission (KCC) announced citizens will be able to request search engines and website administrators to restrict their own postings from being publicly accessible.
+In May 2016, South Korea's Communications Commission (KCC) announced citizens will be able to request search engines and website administrators to restrict their own postings from being accessible publicly.
 The KCC released "Guidelines on the Right to Request Access Restrictions on Personal Internet Postings", which took effect in June 2016 and do not apply to third party contents.
 To the extent that the right to be forgotten concerns a data subject's right to limit the searchability of third party postings about him/her, the Guideline does not constitute a right to be forgotten.
 Also, as to the right to withdraw one's own posting, critics have noted that people have been able to delete their own postings before the Guideline as long as they have retained their login credentials, and that people who have misplaced their login credentials were permitted to retrieve or receive new ones.
 The only services significantly affected by the Guideline are Wiki-type services where people's contributions make logical sense only in response to or in conjunction with one another's contributions and therefore the postings are made permanent part of the mass-created content, but KCC made sure that the Guideline applies to these services only when the posting identifies the authors.

 The guidelines created by the KCC include that data subjects can remove content that includes the URL links, and any evidence consisting of personal information.
 The commission included different amendments to the guideline.
 This includes describing the Guidelines as a "minimum" and "preliminary" precaution regarding privacy rights in vague areas of existing laws.
 The guideline encompasses foreign Internet companies that provide translation services for South Korean consumers.
 In order to have a person's information "forgotten" he or she has to go through a three step process: the issue posted with the URL, proof of ownership of the post, grounds for the request.
 There are restrictions on each step.
 When posting the URL, the web operator has the right to preserve the posting issue.
 The second being that if the post is relevant to public interest, web operators will process this request on the terms of relevance.

+Switzerland

+The right to be forgotten was added in the constitution of the Canton of Geneva in the new article 21A right to digital integrity voted on June 18, 2023.